 For negotiations, if a MIRP has a value of $10 million or more then DFPS must:

-- Submit the final negotiated unsigned contract, including all appendices and attachments, for QAT review under Texas Government Code 2054.158(b)(4), and
+- Submit the final negotiated unsigned contract, including all appendices and attachments, for QAT review under Texas Government Code 2054.158(b)(4).

 - Comply with the QAT’s final recommendation or submit a written explanation to the QAT on why the recommendation is not applicable to the contract.

 DFPS must develop a project plan for each MIRP and file the plan with DIR and the QAT before spending more than 10% of the allocated funds for the MIRP.